S1D1T1/NetNewsWire/README.md

 This minimal footprint makes the enhancement easy to review, maintain, or remove if needed.

+## Future
+potential feature enhancement: batch retrieve/ import all YT subscriptions as feeds.
+show some/all of transcript. (no official YouTube API, but solutions exist, such as python library, "youtube-transcript-api"

 ## Setup

 1. Clone this fork and build in Xcode (see original NetNewsWire build instructions)